San Diego Promise Zone

-The SDPZ can build upon recent rezoning, the vacant land located a long high-traffic corridors and the central location well-served by public transit to bring an economic surge to these underserved communities.
+The SDPZ can build upon the recent rezoning, the vacant land located along high-traffic corridors and the central location well-served by public transit to bring an economic surge to these underserved communities.

 Read more about the City's plan to improve the quality of life in the San Diego Promise Zone.